-As described above in this nethnographic study, researchers are required to be involved and interact in it.
-Researchers must engage in virtual reality because it will examine social media, especially social networking sites (Facebook).
+As described above in this netnographic study, researchers are required to be involved and interact with each other.
+Researchers must engage in virtual reality because the aim of the study is to examine social media, especially social networking sites (Facebook).

-Based on these criteria, researchers follow a Facebook account with many followers and posts frequently in the Facebook account.
-That is the "Bening Society" community history where this community has been around since 2012.
-This community is a community of women of productive age.
-They were initially incorporated due to the similarity of "profession," namely, an online business person.
-Then it developed into a container for young women of productive age to share information and experiences.
-Uniquely this community is a community that, although open but does not have male members.
-Until now, this community has as many as 5050 members and is active.
+Based on these criteria, researchers follow a Facebook account with many followers and post frequently in the Facebook account.
+The "Bening Society" community has been around since 2012 in a community of women of a productive age.
+They were initially incorporated due to the similarity of their "profession," namely, an online business person.
+Then the community developed into a container for young women of a productive age to share information and experiences.
+Uniquely this community is a community that does not have male members, although it is open.
+Currently, this community has as many as 5050 members and is active.

-Researchers have observed that this community is so busy updating status and that every member is engaged in responding.
+Researchers have observed that this community is busy updating statuses and that every member is engaged in responding.
 It appears that there is a process of communication and interaction that is built-in even though members do not know one and the other physically.

 Kozinet dalam bukunya Netnografi menuliskan ada beberapa kriteria komunikats atau kelompok yang bisa menjadi subyek penelitian.
-There are criteria for selecting charges that will be research subjects in social networking sites, namely : (1) focus on research questions or topics; (2) based on high "traffic" posts; (3) based on the number of different messages (comments); (4) posting in more detail (5) interactions between members or non-high members as needed in the study (Bowler & Bowler Jr, 2010)(Kozinets, Dolbec, and Earley 2014).
+There are criteria for selecting charges for research subjects in social networking sites, namely : (1) focus on research questions or topics; (2) based on high "traffic" posts; (3) based on the number of different messages (comments); (4) posting in more detail; (5) interactions between members or non-high members as needed in the study (Bowler & Bowler Jr, 2010; Kozinets et al., 2014).

 RESULTS AND DISCUSSION